johnalison/WorkingPhilosophy/SystemsNotGoals.md

   Two simple (but not easy) steps:

    1. Dont get upset
-       * Removes bias.
+       > Removes bias.
-       * What happened had to, given what came before.
+       > What happened had to, given what came before.

    2. Remember your values: principle and purpose
-       * Eliminates the obviously wrong options/choices.
+       > Eliminates the obviously wrong options/choices.
-       * Choose from whats left
+       > Choose from whats left

-- What are my values?
-   - Dont Lie
-   - Look for lasting change (systems not goals)
-   - Golden rule (veil of ignorance)
-   - Strict with self/lenient with other
-   - Increase freedom/liberty when possible
-   - Equality of opportunity
-   - ...

 - "Coming back to a habit is the most powerful habit of all"
   > Having the right habits are critical: Having habit to form/continue habits.
 Habit of self-improvement. (these are like wishes for more wishes)

 - Ideas for daily habits:
-   - Single-tasking session: work on something for XX minutes with no distractions.
+   > Single-tasking session: work on something for XX minutes with no distractions.
-   - Daily gratitude: What have you done well ?
+   > Daily gratitude: What have you done well ?
 What love about yourself/others ?

 - Progress does not come from one big show of force.
-  Real, true, lasting progress comes from grinding things out.
+   > Real, true, lasting progress comes from grinding things out.

 - When things are going bad ...
-"Good"
+"Good!"
   When things aren't going as expected ...
-"Good"
+"Good!"
   Whey you dont get the promotion ...
-"Good"
+"Good!"
   "Good" for resetting the frame of mind.
 Allows you to focus on the upside of any situation.

 - **Focus on the present** Easy to get bogged down by the big picture.
-  This is really where __the operating system__ comes in.
+  > This is really where __the operating system__ comes in.
-  Map out the big picture (ie: Zoom out), then focus on what the *next steps are* (ie: Zoom in).
+  > Map out the big picture (ie: Zoom out), then focus on what the *next steps are* (ie: Zoom in).
-  Then readdress the Big picture as needed.
+  > Then readdress the Big picture as needed.

 - Education and Stoicism are ongoing processes.
-Wisdom is pursued; it is not conferred/obtained/received.
+   > Wisdom is pursued; it is not conferred/obtained/received.
 You have not graduated.
 School is for life.

 - "Going through the motions" is a trick that allows you to overcome weakness on day when you are "not feeling it".

 - How to push yourself (via Jocko)

-  Need to balance emotion and logic to get more from yourself.
+  > Need to balance emotion and logic to get more from yourself.
 When emotions are telling you to quit analyze them rationally (where do they come from ?
-Algorithms for ancient environment)
-  When logic is telling you to stop trying, turn-on emotion.
+Algorithms for ancient environment) When logic is telling you to stop trying, turn-on emotion.

 - "Biggest generator of long-term results is learning to do things when you dont feel like doing them" - Shane parish

 - Slow is smooth, smooth is fast.

 - Plan to decisive Points

-  > interesting strategy in military planning.
+  > Interesting strategy in military planning.
+Do not plan to achieve
-  > Do not plan to achieve the objective directly.
+  > the objective directly.
+Plan to the "decisive point" which is the
-  > Plan to the "decisive point" which is the point after which you have a decisive advantage and clear path to victory.
+  > point after which you have a decisive advantage and clear path to
-  > eg: if your a strong grappler in a fight, your decisive point would be to get on the ground.
+  > victory.  eg: if your a strong grappler in a fight, your decisive
+  > point would be to get on the ground.

 - Once the situation is upon you its too late.

-  > you have to be prepared in advance.
+  > You have to be prepared in advance.
+You need to know already who
-  > You need to know already who you are and what you believe.
+  > you are and what you believe.
+Not what you organization believes,
-  > Not what you organization believes, not what your peers believe.
+  > not what your peers believe.
+They way to do it is by working
-  > They way to do it is by working through issues of morality/mortality/ and honor for YOURSELF.
+  > through issues of morality/mortality/ and honor for YOURSELF.

 - Habbit Dip:

-  > You'll always hit a dip in energy/motivation (Thats the bad news)
+  > You'll always hit a dip in energy/motivation.
+(Thats the bad
-  > The good news: Dips are temporary, provide and opportunity to learn.
+  > news).
+The good news: Dips are temporary, provide and opportunity

-  > "Learn the Dip" Learn how to face difficulty, let go of the ideal, deal with frustration.
+  > to learn.
+"Learn the Dip" Learn how to face difficulty, let go of

-  > Critical to come into dip with learning mindset.
+  > the ideal, deal with frustration.
+Critical to come into dip with
+  > learning mindset.
 Less idealistic, more curiosity.
+USE
-USE MINDFULNESS!
+  > MINDFULNESS!

 ---
 ## Standard Operating system:

 - Getting things done: art of stress-free productivity.
 (David Allen)

+- Now using Bullet Journal instead.

 - Same method advocated by Zen Habits

 - Basically: Write everything down, make a list, triage, focus entirely on one thing at a time.
 - More detail
   > Start of the day: scan projects, come up with next actions